Orders of $50 or more get free shipping within the US!!

 We do not consider work that does not meet our guidelines, so read through these instructions carefully.

 We do accept submissions that are being reviewed simultaneously by other publishers.
-Do not send originals, as no submissions will be returned.

 2. Prepare files of your Art and/or Writing submissions